boutproject/BOUT-dev/manual/sphinx/user_docs/zoidberg.rst

    line = line.equallySpaced()

+The example zoidberg/straight-stellarator-curvilinear.py puts the above methods together to create a grid file for a straight stellarator.

+Sections below now describe each part of Zoidberg in more detail.
+Further documentation of the API can be found in the docstrings and unit tests.

 Magnetic fields
 ---------------

 The magnetic field is represented by a ``MagneticField`` class, in ``zoidberg.field``.
+Magnetic fields can be defined in either cylindrical or Cartesian coordinates:

+* In Cartesian coordinates all (x,y,z) directions have the same units of length
+* In cylindrical coordinates the y coordinate is assumed to be an angle, so that the distance in y is given by :math:`ds = R dy` where :math:`R` is the major radius.

+Which coordinate is used is controlled by the ``Rfunc`` method, which should return the major radius if using a cylindrical coordinate system.
+Should return ``None`` for a Cartesian coordinate system (the default).

+Several implementations inherit from ``MagneticField``, and provide:
+``Bxfunc``, ``Byfunc``, ``Bzfunc`` which give the components of the magnetic field in the x,y and z directions respectively.
+These should be in the same units (e.g. Tesla) for both Cartesian and cylindrical coordinates, but the way they are integrated changes depending on the coordinate system.

+Using these functions the ``MagneticField`` class provides a ``Bmag`` method and ``field_direction`` method, which are called by the field line tracer routines (in ``zoidberg.field_tracer``).

 Slabs and curved slabs
 ~~~~~~~~~~~~~~~~~~~~~~